 Idukki

-How much to pay UGC creators, rates, and a brief that works
+How much to pay UGC creators: rates, and a brief that works

-UGC creator vs influencer, different pricing logic
+UGC creator vs influencer: what is the pricing difference?

-An influencer is paid mostly for distribution, access to their audience.
-A UGC creator is paid for the content itself: footage and photos your brand uses on its own surfaces.
+An influencer is paid mostly for distribution, for access to their audience.
+A UGC creator is paid for the content itself: footage and photos your brand runs on its own surfaces.
 You are buying an asset, not a post.
 That is why a UGC creator with a modest following can still command a real rate: the deliverable, not the audience, is the product.

-What you are paying for
+What are you actually paying for?

-• Deliverables, how many videos or photos, and in how many cuts or formats.
+• Deliverables: how many videos or photos, and in how many cuts or formats.

 • Production effort: a quick phone clip versus scripted, multi-scene, edited content.

-• Usage rights: the big one: organic social only, or also paid ads, and for how long.
+• Usage rights, the big one: organic social only, or also paid ads, and for how long.

-• Exclusivity, whether the creator may work with competitors in the same window.
+• Exclusivity: whether the creator may work with competitors in the same window.

-• Turnaround, rush timelines carry a premium, as they do anywhere.
+• Turnaround: rush timelines carry a premium, as they do anywhere.

-A creator brief that works
+What does a creator brief that works include?

-1. 1The product and the one job, what it is, and the single point the content must land.
+1. 1The product and the one job: what it is, and the single point the content must land.

-2. 2The hook, how the first two seconds should open; the rest can be the creator’s own voice.
+2. 2The hook: how the first two seconds should open.
+The rest can be the creator’s own voice.

 3. 3Format specs: orientation, length, captions, how many variations.